 - Blogs and other resources: Do you follow blogs and read articles related to the industry you’re looking jobs for?
 Do you read atleast one newspaper daily and are updates about industry news?
 In today’s world when communications has become real-time and new candidates are expected to gain newer skills everyday, it’s important that you are aware of the industry trends.
-The New York times and The Wall Street Journal has some great tips and practical advice on career (everything from how to write a resume to interview tips).
+The New York times and The Wall Street Journal have some great tips and practical advice on career (everything from how to write a resume to interview tips).
 Also, not many know about this, but there’s a great source which provides detailed information about FDA registered trials, sponsors, therapeutic areas, locations etc. As a job-seeker, could you ask for a better source?
 Also, look up for industry blogs to know what others are saying about your field.
 Our blog contains many career tips and advice like questions asked in CRA interview, what are your career options, how to get experience or simply understanding the big picture.
 Some of the blogs that we follow are Healthcare Voice, Pharm Strategy blog, Healthcare Careers, and other healthcare blogs by leading newspapers.
 We all know about Facebook, but did you know there’s a social network just for Biosciences professionals?
 It’s called BioCrowd and is a great place to share ideas and connect with other bioscience professionals.

 So, while job-search in itself is a full-time job, the chances of success increase if it is done strategically.
 Do you have anything to add that we missed out in the above?
 How has your experience been so far?
 Leave your comments below to keep the discussion going.

 Also, if you like what you’ve read so far, join us for our upcoming information session on Jobs in Clinical Research on April 25.